Jamie Wyeth: Homes

-In the 1960s Jamie purchased the Lobster Cove property on Monhegan Island in Maine, which had previously been owned by Rockwell Kent, the famed American painter of modernist wilderness landscapes admired by his grandfather and succeeding generations.
-Jamie has painted many of the local people on Monhegan Island.
+In the 1960s Jamie purchased the Lobster Cove property on Monhegan Island in Maine, which had previously been owned by Rockwell Kent.
+Jamie painted many of the local people on Monhegan Island.

-He has a home at Chadds Ford, Pennsylvania on the Brandywine.
+He has a home at Chadds Ford, Pennsylvania on the Brandywine River.
 In the 1990s his parents, Betsy and Andrew Wyeth, sold Jamie the Tenants Harbor Light on Southern Island in Maine that they had owned since 1978.
-The light station has been inactive since 1933.
 It provides him the solitude and subject matter he most enjoys for his work, most of his painting is done at Tenants Harbor; the rest is done at Chadds Ford.

 Style and technique

 Early on, Wyeth became interested in oil painting, his grandfather's primary medium, although he is also adept in watercolor and tempera, his father's preferred media.
-In describing his aunt's way of thickly applying oil to her palette, he stated, "I could eat it.
+In describing his aunt's way of thickly applying oil paint to her palette, he stated, "I could eat it.
 Tempera never looked particularly edible.
 You have to love a medium to work in it.
 I love the feel and smell of oil."

 In addition to studying his aunt's oil technique, he also admired his father's and grandfather's work, and that of Howard Pyle, his grandfather's teacher, as well as American masters Winslow Homer and Thomas Eakins.
 What inspired Wyeth most was not the subject matter or technique of his grandfather, but his "sense of total personal involvement with and intuitive grasp of his subjects".
 Jamie Wyeth adopted a wider palette of colors than his father's, which was closer to his aunt's and grandfather's color choices.

 Wyeth's artistic reach is broader than his father's and grandfather's.
 He excels in drawing, lithography, etching, egg tempera, watercolor, and mixed media.
 Though grounded in this family's artist tradition and subjects, and bound by the same solitude of his art, his wider travels and experiences have shaped a more rounded artist.
 In travels to Europe, he studied the Flemish and Dutch masters, and learned the intricate and exacting process of lithography, producing a substantial amount of graphic work.